kffl/gocannon/README.md

       --method=GET        The HTTP request method (GET, POST, PUT, PATCH or DELETE).
   -b, --body="{data..."
 HTTP request body.
+  -h, --header="k:v" ...
+HTTP request header(s).
+You can set more than one
+                          header by repeating this flag.
       --trust-all         Omit SSL certificate validation.
   -f, --format=default    Load test report format.
 Either 'default' (verbose),
                           'json' or 'yaml'.
 When json or yaml is specified,